 My favorite thing about this data-centric approach is that you can mix and match immediate mode and retained mode data very cleanly.
 Instead of rebuilding the "slots" data each update we could build it once.
 We could continue to rebuild the item data every from or only when we know it might have changed in application state.
 Maybe we want some implicit state for searching items or a drag and drop system that lives only in the GUI.

 When you restrict your application code to only working with data, never presentation, using immediate or retained mode becomes a matter of "use whichever is best in each situation."
 And when using a capable GUI toolkit, the data code has to manage can be aggressively simplified.
-We've worked hard to make Quill powerful enough to handle the entire presentation layer without code.
+We've worked hard to make uiink powerful enough to handle the entire presentation layer without code.
 You application code should only need to worry about your core data.